-- (i) Apart from a rather crude C20th bar, the ground and first floors of the original historic core of the Six Bells will remain unaltered.
-Please see VSA20 03 - 001 to 011 - (ii) The proposed introduction of a new large floor plate to provide the number of covers required for viability, has been concentrated into one large footprint within a Rural barn form that reflect countywide precedents. - (iii) The new use proposed will be accommodated within the already approved single volume, albeit slightly enlarged. - (iv) The extension has been designed to appear as an independent building although it will be connected to the existing structures with a timber frame glazed structure - (v) The Extension will read architecturally as an agricultural building; it will have a single storey form with a 50° roof pitch to reflect historic precedents. - (vi) The building will be fenestrated using a large glazed cart type opening with some smaller single light openings.
+- (i) Apart from a rather crude C20th bar, the ground and first floors of the original historic core of the Six Bells have remained unaltered.
+Please see VSA20 11 - 001 to 011 - (ii) The proposed introduction of a new large floor plate to provide the number of covers required for viability, has been concentrated into one large footprint within a rural "barn" form that reflect regional precedents. - (iii) The new use proposed will be accommodated within the already approved (2-018) single volume, albeit enlarged. - (iv) The extension has been designed to appear as an independent building although it will be connected to the existing structures with a timber frame and glazed structure - (v) The Extension will read architecturally as an agricultural building; it will have a single storey form originally with 50° roof pitch to the refused application that has been reduced to 36° to reduce overall building height. - (vi) The building will be fenestrated using a large glazed cart type opening with some smaller single light openings.
 The frames will be timber. - (vii) The new barn will be timber clad over brick plinth to reflect Middlesex precedents but coincidentally will coordinate with the existing C20th north extension. - (viii) The building has been set out to sit over and replace poor quality late C20th development.
-This prevents the need for removal of only poor or dead trees - (ix) The present layout for parking will be retained with 2 new spaces added through rearrangement of space within the existing black top.
+This prevents the need for removal of only poor or dead trees - (ix) The present layout for parking will be retained with 2 new limited access spaces added through rearrangement of space within the existing black top.
 A further 8 spaces will be provided through the use of no dig reinforced mat systems negating the need for further tarmac areas.

-7.3.3 It is considered that the physical mitigations above which keep "harm" to a minimum and in some cases it is considered enhance setting over the existing situation, are underpinned by other benefits that the development will bring:
+7.3.3 It is considered that the physical mitigations negotiated with the Local authority planners will reduce the potential for harm and the design alterations are underpinned by other benefits that the development will bring:

-- (i) The proposals for the Six Bells will allow it to become a viable business, therefore enabling it to preserve itself over a long period.
-The present pandemic has meant that the previously approved scheme is now in serious jeopardy - (ii) The proposals for the Six Bells that will build upon its completed restoration will prevent further dereliction and lead to the change of status as a Listed Building at Risk register. - (iii) After the full programme of restoration extension and minor alterations, the Six Bells will regain its role as a community focus and asset. - (iv) The present proposals will not only rehabilitate a Listed Building at Risk it will preserve jobs and develop capacity to create more.
+- (i) The proposals for the Six Bells will allow it to become a viable self sustaining business, therefore enabling it to preserve itself over a long period.
+The present pandemic has meant that the previously approved scheme is now in serious jeopardy - (ii) These re submitted proposals for the Six Bells will build upon its completed restoration and will prevent further dereliction and lead to the change of status on the Listed Building at Risk register. - (iii) After the full programme of restoration and extension and minor alterations, the Six Bells will regain its role as a community focus and asset. - (iv) The present proposals will not only rehabilitate a Listed Building at Risk it will preserve jobs and develop capacity to create more.